-2. A new or existing boiler or process heater without a continuous oxygen trim system and with heat input capacity of less than 10 million Btu per hour in the unit designed to burn heavy liquid or unit designed to burn solid fuel subcategories; or a new or existing boiler or process heater with heat input capacity of less than 10 million Btu per hour, but greater than 5 million Btu per Conduct a tune-up of the boiler or process heater biennially as specified in § 63.7540. hour, in any of the following subcategories: unit designed to burn gas 1; unit designed to burn gas 2 (other); or unit designed to burn light liquid A new or existing boiler or process heater without a continuous oxygen trim system and with heat input capacity of 10 million Btu per hour or greater Conduct a tune-up of the boiler or process heater annually as specified in § 63.7540.
+If your unit is You must meet the following 1.
+A new or existing boiler or process heater with a continuous oxygen trim system that maintains an optimum air to fuel ratio, or a heat input capacity of less than or equal to 5 million Btu per hour in any of the following subcategories: unit designed to burn gas 1; unit designed to burn gas 2 (other); or unit designed to burn light liquid, or a limited use boiler or process heater Conduct a tune-up of the boiler or process heater every 5 years as specified in §63.7540.
+2. A new or existing boiler or process heater without a continuous oxygen trim system and with heat input capacity of less than 10 million Btu per hour in the unit designed to burn heavy liquid or unit designed to burn solid fuel subcategories; or a new or existing boiler or process heater with heat input capacity of less than 10 million Btu per hour, but greater than 5 million Btu per hour, in any of the following subcategories: unit designed to burn gas 1; unit designed to burn gas 2 (other); or unit designed to burn light liquid A new or existing boiler or process heater without a continuous oxygen trim system and with heat input capacity of 10 million Btu per hour or greater Conduct a tune-up of the boiler or process heater annually as specified in §63.7540.
 Units in either the Gas 1 or Metal Process Furnace subcategories will conduct this tune-up as a work practice for all regulated emissions under this subpart.
 Units in all other subcategories will conduct this tune-up as a work practice for dioxins/furans.
-4. An existing boiler or process heater located at a major source facility, not including limited use units Must have a one-time energy assessment performed by a qualified energy assessor.
+An existing boiler or process heater located at a major source facility, not including limited use units Must have a one-time energy assessment performed by a qualified energy assessor.
 An energy assessment completed on or after January 1, 2008, that meets or is amended to meet the energy assessment requirements in this table, satisfies the energy assessment requirement.
-A facility that operates under an energy management program compatible with ISO 50001 that includes the affected units also satisfies the energy assessment requirement.
-The energy assessment must include the following with extent of the evaluation for items a. to e. appropriate for the on-site technical hours listed in § 63.7575: a.
-A visual inspection of the boiler or process heater system. b.
+A facility that operated under an energy management program developed according to the ENERGY STAR guidelines for energy management or compatible with ISO 50001 for at least one year between January 1, 2008 and the compliance date specified in §63.7495 that includes the affected units also satisfies the energy assessment requirement.
+The energy assessment must include the following with extent of the evaluation for items a. to e. appropriate for the on-site technical hours listed in §63.7575: A visual inspection of the boiler or process heater system. b.
 An evaluation of operating characteristics of the boiler or process heater systems, specifications of energy using systems, operating and maintenance procedures, and unusual operating constraints. c.
-An inventory of major energy use systems consuming energy from affected boilers and process heaters and which are under the control of the boiler/process heater owner/operator. d.
-A review of available architectural and engineering plans, facility operation and maintenance procedures and logs, and fuel usage. e.
-A review of the facility's energy management practices and provide recommendations for improvements consistent with the definition of energy management practices, if identified. f.
-A list of cost-effective energy conservation measures that are within the facility's control. g.
-A list of the energy savings potential of the energy conservation measures identified. h.
-A comprehensive report detailing the ways to improve efficiency, the cost of specific improvements, benefits, and the time frame for recouping those investments.
+An inventory of major energy use systems consuming energy from affected boilers and process heaters and which are under the control of the boiler/process heater owner/operator.